christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 - Consensus under load is tricky
 -->

-### Raft Extensions
+### Possible Raft Extensions

-This section discusses current Raft extensions, of which some are subject to academia, some others are implemented... that tackle different challenges and shortcomings of the original Raft proposal
+This section discusses recently published Raft extensions, of which some are subject to academia, some others are implemented... that tackle different challenges and shortcomings of the original Raft proposal

 #### Multi-Raft